privacy-pal/privacy-pal/README.md

     ```

 ### Locator
-A Locator is a struct that contains information to locate a specific data node or collection in the database.
+A Locator is a struct that contains information to locate a document or a set of documents in the database.
 It allows Privacy Pal to recursively retrieve data for access requests.

 The fields in a Locator are:
 - `Type`: Either `Document` or `Collection`